Update started March 2026

-No matter how many members a club has or how few volunteers, The sport and facilities are the work of many.
-Over the years, before WE ( You , I , the reader) came, someone did what we are doing to keep the club alive.
+No matter how many members a club has or how few volunteers, The sport of Lawn Bowls and the club's facilities are the work of many members.
+Over the years, before WE ( You , the reader and I) became a club member, someone did their share to build and keep the club alive.

-Coaches give a bit of history when they introduce new members to the sport so they appreciate the years that the sport has survived. the Santa Anita Bowling Green Club of Arcadia, California writes
+Coaches give a bit of history of their club and the sport's National structure when they introduce new members to the sport; with hopes they appreciate the years that the sport has survived.
+History of our sport is important and the Santa Anita Bowling Green Club of Arcadia, California writes

 "Sculptured vases and ancient plaques show the game being played some four thousand years ago, and archaeologists have uncovered biased stone bowls from 5,000 B.C. which indicate our ancestors enjoyed the game of bowling more than seven thousand years ago.

-Our Club of Bowls (Manchester LBC) on the Pediacodic River in New Brunswick is a small club.
-But I would like to think our efforts as new members and those of older members and our Club President has saved the greens and facilities by their hard work and time.
+Our Club of Bowls (Manchester LBC) on the Pediacodic River across the river from Moncton, New Brunswick is a small club, but I would like to think our efforts as long time members and our Club President Mr. Tripp has saved the greens and facilities by the hard work of creating a new clubhouse and extra activities.

-A few years ago, in the neighbouring town of Shediac the club lost their greens to the municipality.
+A few years ago, in the neighbouring town of Shediac, the club there, lost their greens to the municipality.
 When the facilities and cares of the Lawn Bowls Clubs is the total expense and responsibility of municipality's workers. a lot of decisions on the life of Lawn Bowls is made behind closed doors.
-No member should be so unconcerned to allow these decisions to be made without club support..
+No member should be so unconcerned to allow these decisions to be made without their club's support..

 An earlier blog about the closure of several Welsh LBC clubs attempted to warn readers that the responsibility of the sport and their club belongs to them.
 Our membership fee is $40 Can with New members at $25.
-Show me a club, anywhere where you have greens and Bowls available for 5 months for so little.
+(Update) Not like today where membership can be between $200 to $1000 (end) Show me a club, anywhere where you have greens and Bowls available for 5 months for so little.

 When we began working to save the club and greens we discovered that the land was being wanted by Ice Sports of Hockey, Figure Skating, Broom ball, and others to build a new Arena.
 The selling point was the lack of participation of the public in Bowls as to the need for public skating and ice sports.
-Of course it didn t help with the recent international news.
-Canada was receiving Gold medals in Women's Hockey, Mens Hockey and then PanAm Games were coming to Canada Bowls is such a small sport next to these..
+Of course it didn't help with the recent international news.
+Canada was receiving Gold medals in Women's Hockey, Men's Hockey and then the PanAm Games were coming to Canada.
+Bowls is such a small sport next to Hockey or similar well developed sports.

-We began by working on the club as volunteers, cutting the expense and maintenance of the Municipal workers.
-We lobbied for the municipality togive us the old Tourist Bureau which was abandon and unused.
-It was a 60 ft trailer with no kitchen but visitors facilities and washrooms.
+We began by working on the club as volunteers, cutting the expense and maintenance costand the need for Municipal workers.
+We lobbied for the municipality to give us the old Tourist Bureau trailor which was abandon and unused.
+It was a 60 ft trailer with no kitchen facilities but intended for visitors with washrooms.

 Moving the building and its new installation as our clubhouse also meant the removal of the old clubhouse.
-For the Recreational and Parks employees this was a big job and expense and if not for the few dedicated members and Club Executives efforts, the municipality would not have agreed to such an expense.
-For the past two years there has been continual work indoors and out making the Lawn Bowls Club a recognized and respected sport.
+For the Recreational and Parks employees this was a big job and expense and if not for the continual work the few dedicated members they would never had accepted the extension of the club's life.
+This would mean a lot of work for members and Club Executives, the municipality would not have agreed to such an expense.
+For the past two years, we all were busy with continual work indoors and out to rebuild the Lawn Bowls Club and promote it as a recognized and respected sport.

-Just last month, the neighbouring municipality had a " Dieppe 55Plus Sport and Recreational Week" and we saw Lawn Bowls introduced as a Senior Sport. and we introduced How to Play Courses to prepare the 24 participants who many thought that lawn Bowls was a backyard kids game.
-Of these new introduced to the sports individuals the club membership almost doubled. (not hard to do when only 12 members in 2012 and remember there are always lost members every year)
+Just last month, the neighbouring municipality had a " Dieppe 55Plus Sport and Recreational Week" and we saw Lawn Bowls introduced into the Senior Sport section of their activities.
+So we introduced How to Play Courses in preparation for the final week and had 24 participants who learned and tried for the first time, Lawn Bowls.
+Of these new introduced to the sports individuals the club membership almost doubled. (not hard to do when only 12 members in 2012 and remember there are always lost members every year who cross the river to the club in Moncton)

-last weekend a large food store was having a gathering and accepted an introduction to Bowls as their summer picnic activity for members.
-This bring out some people who would never have tried Bowls.
-Last year we also saw a similar employee (membership) Saturday gathering as 40 tried the sport.
-I am sure that the municipality politician who once said "Lawn Bowls..What's that?" now speak highly of the success of the Recreational Staff and Lawn Bowls members in this club.
+Activities were organized to promote the sport and build membership for 2013 and 2014é Last weekend a large food store was having a gathering and the management accepted an introduction to Bowls as their summer picnic activity for members.
+This brought out some people who would never have tried Bowls bowls without the promotion.
+Last year we also saw a similar employee (membership) Saturday gathering as 40 locals tried the sport.
+These sort of spring promotion is important when citizens are deciding what sport they will participate or learn as Spring arrives.
+I am sure that the municipality politician who once said "Lawn Bowls..What's that?" now speak highly of the success of the Recreational Staff and Lawn Bowls members in this club. *** (update to continue)

 What does this mean to you.
 Once the facilities go.. then so does the sport.
 YES, we pay our membership and so should just be allowed to Bowl but being a club member is more than just going and do the sport.
 Volunteer work or maintenance is for everyone and not as we often hear "that is for others."
 NOT so.. when the year is over yes it is nice to talk about the great competitions, but also it is great to bath in the glory of a club increased members or it near death recovery and new life and members.